M66B/NetGuard/FAQ.md

 Thanks @[pulser](https://github.com/pulser/)

+<a name="FAQ49"></a>
+**(49) Does NetGuard encrypt my internet traffic / hide my IP address?**

+NetGuard is a firewall application that filters internet traffic on your device (see also [this question](#FAQ6)), so it is not meant to and does not encrypt your internet traffic and it is not meant to and does not hide your IP address.

 <br />

 **NetGuard is supported for phones and tablets only, so not for other device types like on a television or in a car.**